Which business insurance premiums are tax-deductible?

 Can you deduct car insurance for business use?

-If you operate a vehicle solely for business purposes, the IRS says you may deduct “the entire cost of ownership and operation.”
-This includes the cost of commercial vehicle insurance and things like registration and licensing fees, repairs, tires, gas and oil.
+Yes, you can deduct commercial car insurance premiums.
+If you operate a vehicle solely for business purposes, the IRS allows you to deduct the entire cost of ownership and operation, including cost of commercial vehicle insurance and things like registration and licensing fees, repairs, tires, gas and oil.

-However, suppose you drive your vehicle for both business and personal use.
-In that case, you must calculate the use percentage for each and then apply that to your business-related tax deductions.
+However, if you use your vehicle for both business and personal purposes, you must calculate the use percentage for each and apply it to your business-related tax deductions.

 For instance, if you drive for work 65% of the time and 35% of the time for personal use, you may only deduct 65% of the cost of your car insurance.
 The IRS says you must maintain adequate records or present sufficient evidence to support your write-offs.
 This includes bills, receipts and invoices.